Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 7. **Career Alignment**
    The project aligns with your career goal of transitioning into a Backend programmer role, demonstrating proficiency in the MERN stack, software architecture, and industry best practices.

 8. **Product Principles**

-> **Note:** the Product Principles section was identified as potentially redundant, as the principles surfaced during the review felt either generic or unnecessary.
+   > **Note:** The 'Product Principles' section was identified as potentially redundant, as the principles surfaced during the review felt either generic or unnecessary.
 It will be kept as a placeholder for now, in case a more meaningful principle emerges in the future.

 ---